Papua New Guinea.

 Sanctioned in December 2009, the PNG LNG project will develop gas and condensate resources in the Hides, Angore and Juha fields and associated gas resources in the operating oil fields of Kutubu, Agogo, Gobe and Moran in the Southern Highlands, Hela and Western Provinces of Papua New Guinea.

-As at the end of the first quarter 2013, the overall project was over 80% complete and remained on track for first LNG in 2014.
-Construction continued to progress at the LNG plant and upstream locations and the workforce had completed over 122 million work hours to date.
+As at the end of the second quarter 2013, the overall project was approaching 90% complete and remained on track for first LNG in 2014.
+Construction continued to progress at the LNG plant and upstream locations and the workforce had completed over 140 million work hours to date.

 For more information please go to www.pnglng.com.

 PNG LNG is on track for first LNG in 2014.